-But, on my trip to Provence, I was blown away by how excellent the food was, including standbys like this classic salad from Nice.
-The version I liked most had loads of basil (I can never have too much basil) and fried capers so I have been recerating it ever since I got back.
-Taking a page from the very smart kids at Serious Eats, I also smashed and fried the potatoes and the result is this super classic salad that's just as chic as it is delicious.
+On my latest trip to Provence, I was blown away by how excellent the quality of ingredients was, including standbys like this classic salad from Nice.
+The best version of Tuna Niçoise that I had when I traveled to France was loaded with fresh basil (I can never have too much basil) and fried capers, and those two simple twists were total game-changers.
+Taking a page from the brilliant folks at Serious Eats, I also smashed and fried the potatoes, and the result is a welcome update on this super classic salad that's just as chic as it is delicious.

 peeled and quartered

-For the Salad: Cover potatoes with at least 2 inches of water in a large saucepan and bring to a oil.
+Make The Smashed Potatoes: Cover potatoes with at least 2 inches of water in a large saucepan and bring to a boil.
 Lower heat to just barely below a simmer and cook until potatoes are easily pierced by a fork, about 15 minutes.
-Remove from heat, add a huge pinch of salt, let stand in cooking water until cooled slightly.
+Remove from heat, add a huge pinch of salt, let stand in the cooking water until cooled slightly.
 Drain potatoes.
 If using right away, allow to cool to room temperature, then gently crush them.

-Meanwhile, fill a large saucepan with water and season generously with salt.
+Blanch The Haricots Verts: Meanwhile, fill a large saucepan with water and season generously with salt.
 Fill a large bowl with ice water.
-Bring saucepan of water to a boil.
+Bring a saucepan of water to a boil.
 Working in small batches, cook beans until tender-crisp, about 2 minutes.
-Transfer to ice bath to chill.
+Transfer to an ice bath to chill.
 Drain beans and pat dry; beans can be refrigerated overnight at this point.